 Many tourists are keen to attend an ayahuasca retreat, using the psychedelic brew as a means of awakening the spirit.

-Many of these tourists are wondering whether it’s possible to take ayahuasca in the USA and whether such retreats exist in North America.
-In this guide, we will point you in the right direction to help you choose an ayahuasca retreat center.
+Many of these tourists are wondering whether it’s possible to take ayahuasca in the USA, and whether such retreats exist in North America.
+In this guide, we will point you in the right direction to help you choose the best ayahuasca retreat center for your intended purposes.

 What Is an Ayahuasca Retreat?

 Ayahuasca retreats are spiritual trips designed to help you do some soul-searching.
-The retreat centers around ayahuasca, a plant native to South America.
-Locals brew it into a tea and drink it for spiritual purposes; the beverage itself is bitter and unpleasant.
-The purpose of taking it is to awaken the soul and have a spiritual experience.
+The retreat centers, of course, around the consumption of ayahuasca, which is a hallucinogenic medicine native to South America.
+Locals brew it into a tea and drink it to awaken the soul and have spiritual soul-searching experiences.

 In part, this is why people tend to use it as part of a retreat rather than a one-off basis.
-Users often describe the first experience of ayahuasca, or yage, as unpleasant, scary, and quite depressing.
-It’s common for people to vomit and feel disoriented or even unable to move.
-As time goes on, your body can get used to ayahuasca, you may stop vomiting, and the high may become more spiritually clarifying than outright depressing.
+Users sometimes describe the experience of ayahuasca as unpleasant and even frightening.
+It’s common for people to vomit, feel disoriented, or even unable to move.

-It can be a long process.
-Some retreats recommend following a vegetarian or vegan diet for 2-4 weeks before the experience, while others commonly recommend abstaining from cigarettes, drugs, alcohol, sex, and caffeine.
+The process of preparing for ayahuasca can be extensive.
+Some retreats recommend following a vegetarian or vegan diet for 2-4 weeks before the experience, while others recommend abstaining from cigarettes, drugs, alcohol, sex, and caffeine.
 It’s all about purifying the body in preparation for the soul searching that is to come.